krishnarathore12/email_automation/README.md

 * It leverages the OpenAI API to potentially craft email content or personalize it based on your requirements.
 * Streamlit creates a user interface to potentially preview and send the emails.

-**Note:** This is a general guideline, and the specific implementation might vary depending on your project's design.
-For instance, you may choose to use the OpenAI API for a different purpose or not use it at all.